etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 When I'm an author
 ------------------

-Core review is a hard and expensive endeavour.
+Code review is a hard and expensive endeavour.
 Proper code review may require the reviewers to study business logic behind a change, learn language tricks that are new to them, trace code execution, conduct thought experiments, consider edge cases.